heinrichmaertens/heinrichmaertens.github.io/projects/startup_weekend.md

 We are excited about the potential of our technology to improve safety and security in hotels and other critical areas.
 We have developed a prototype and are currently testing it in real-world settings.
 We believe that our technology has the potential to save lives and prevent accidents.

-We are aware of the multiple lawsuits that have been filed against service providers who have failed to fix broken lights, which resulted in accidents or crimes.
-Our technology could help to prevent these accidents and crimes by providing a quick and reliable backup lighting solution.
+These are all industries where multiple lawsuits that have been filed against service providers who have failed to fix broken lights, which resulted in accidents or crimes.
+The technology could help to prevent these accidents and crimes by providing a quick and reliable backup lighting solution.

-We are confident that our technology has the potential to make a significant impact on safety and security in hotels and other critical areas.
-We are committed to developing and commercializing our technology so that it can be used to save lives and prevent accidents.

 []Text]